SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 | Stock errors in orders | 15% | 0.5% | -97% |

-| Order creation time | 8 min (manual) | 0 (automatic) | -100% |
+| Order creation time | 8 min (manual) | 0 (automated) | -100% |

-| FTEs in reconciliation | 3 | 0.5 | -83% |
+| FTEs on reconciliation | 3 | 0.5 | -83% |

-| Orders with delays | 12% | 2% | -83% |
+| Delayed orders | 12% | 2% | -83% |

 | B2B customer NPS | 32 | 58 | +81% |